taielab/awesome-hacking-lists/README.md

 - [Ecommerce-Website-Security-CheckList](https://github.com/IamHDT/Ecommerce-Website-Security-CheckList) - List of considerations for commerce site auditing and security teams.
 This is summary of action points and areas that need to be built into the Techinical Specific Document, or will be checked in the Security testing phases.
 - [Best-websites-a-programmer-should-visit-zh](https://github.com/tuteng/Best-websites-a-programmer-should-visit-zh) - 程序员应该访问的最佳网站中文版
 - [LinuxSecNotes](https://github.com/JnuSimba/LinuxSecNotes) - some learning notes about Linux Security
-- [collection-document](https://github.com/tom0li/collection-document) - Collection of quality safety articles
+- [collection-document](https://github.com/tom0li/collection-document) - Collection of quality safety articles.
+Awesome articles.
 - [awesome-infosec](https://github.com/onlurking/awesome-infosec) - A curated list of awesome infosec courses and training resources.
 - [reverseengineering-reading-list](https://github.com/onethawt/reverseengineering-reading-list) - A list of Reverse Engineering articles, books, and papers
 - [github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.